holguinj/puppet-docs/source/puppet/3.6/reference/future_parameter_types.markdown

 * **Collection** types specify arrays and hashes.
 * **Abstract** types add flexibility by specifying multiple types at once.

-Most types accept one or more *parameters* which follow the type name in a comma-separated list wrapped in angle brackets.
-For example, the `Integer` type takes up to two parameters -- minimum and maximum value -- so `Integer[0, 10]` means "an integer from 0 to 10."
+Most types accept one or more **parameters** which follow the type name in a comma-separated list wrapped in angle brackets.
+For example, the `Integer` type takes up to two parameters --- minimum and maximum value --- so `Integer[0, 10]` means "an integer from 0 to 10."
 Parameters are usually optional, but a few types require them.

 ## Scalar Types